Tyler Freeman Player Props: Guardians vs. Twins

-Friday, Tyler Freeman and the Cleveland Guardians take on the Minnesota Twins and Bailey Ober, with the first pitch at 8:10 PM ET.
+After going 1-for-2 in his last game, Tyler Freeman and the Cleveland Guardians face the Minnesota Twins (who will hand the ball to Joe Ryan) at 2:10 PM ET on Sunday.

-He is back in action for the first time since June 2, when he went 0-for-2 against the Cardinals.
+In his previous game he had a one-hit showing (1-for-2) against the Twins.

 Tyler Freeman Game Info & Props vs. the Twins